bldl/emplace-spidermonkey/README.md

    ```2.
 Perform ?
 RequireInternalSlot(M, [[MapData]])```

    Recall that this line, among other things, checks if `this` is an Object, therefore we can test it by trying it on non-objects.
-   Primitive types in JavaScript are not considered objects.
+   Primitive types in JavaScript™ are not considered objects.
    So an example of the tests you can write for this, could look like this:

    ```js